LaTeX Lists and Tables

 Itemized lists are also called “bullet point” lists.
 Each item is not ranked, but obeys hierarchy.

-Itemized lists are called with itemize
+Itemized lists are called with itemize:

 \documentclass{article}